Code-Institute-Submissions/poetry_cloud/README.md

 * If logged in, users may edit and delete poems they have submitted from both the home page and from their profile.
 * Responsive footer featuring social media icon links and useful links to poetry orgs and websites.

-### **Login Page**
-* A simple login form which requires the user to enter their previously registered username and password.
-* Once registered and logged in, further nav links reveal to 'Add Poem', 'Profile' and 'Log Out'.
-* The login button on the form changes to outline the type in black on hover and makes use of material design waves effect when clicked.
-* There is a link to the register page if the user has yet to register.
-* A successful login displays the flash message "Welcome, username!" and redirects the user to their Profile page.

 ### **Register Page**
 * A simple form allowing the user to create a username and password.